1. Get started with Kameleoon feature flags

 1 min

 The Activity Log is available for each feature flag you create and can be very useful for your product or engineering teams to monitor and troubleshoot their feature releases.
-Once you have created a new feature flag or editing an existing one, navigate to the Activity Log under the Reporting section on the left-side menu. […]
+This guide will cover how to use audit logs effectively to help your team keep track of flag changes and maintain transparency.
+Once you have created a […]

 Read the article